MP-Gadget/MP-Gadget/README.rst

 - NO_OPENMP_SPINLOCK uses the OpenMP default locking routines.
 These are often much slower than the default pthread spinlocks.
 However, they are necessary for Mac, which does not provide pthreads.
 - EXCUR_REION enables the excursion set reionization model.
 - USE_CFITSIO enables the output of lenstools compatible potential planes using cfitsio,

-If compilation fails with errors related to the GSL, you may also need to set the GSL_INC or GSL_LIB variables in Options.mk to the filesystem path containing the GSL headers and libraries.

 To run a N-Body sim, use IC files with no gas particles.